-- An aerial photograph is taken from above. - A map is a picture or drawing of an area of land.
+- An aerial photograph is taken from above.
+It can be vertical or oblique. - A map is a picture or drawing of an area of land.
 A key shows human or physical features on a map. - Physical features are natural things such as mountains, seas, forests, woods and rivers, - Human features are things put somewhere by humans such as houses, roads, and bridges.
 In your local area there might be a doctor's surgery, village hall, a main road. - Maps include keys and symbols which helps to locate different features of an area of land.

-Subject Knowledge Organiser Geography - Race to Space Year 1
+Subject Knowledge Organiser Geography - Race to Space Year 2